Limited Liability Company (LLC)

 Finally, the LLC allows for pass-through taxation (as opposed to the double taxation of a C Corporation).
 Pass-through taxation means that the LLC’s profits or losses are "passed through” to the LLC’s members, who in turn report the profits or losses as income on their personal tax returns.
 This is preferable to corporate double taxation, where the profits are taxed at the corporate level and then again when shareholders receive dividends or distributions of profits.

 A disadvantage of the California LLC is that it is subject to California's gross receipts tax (in addition to the personal taxation passed through to its members).
-The gross receipts tax is an additional fee that LLC's must pay which is calculated based on the company’s gross revenues.
+The gross receipts tax is an additional fee that LLCs must pay which is calculated based on the company’s gross revenues.
 Because the amount of an LLC’s gross receipts tax is calculated on a sliding scale based on revenue (rather than profit), companies with high volume and a small profit margin need to think carefully about opting for the LLC.
+It's best to discuss this with an experienced corporate attorney in San Diego.
 Currently, California's gross receipts tax is calculated based on the following scale:

 - $0 to $249,999 Gross Revenue = $0